-Serious adverse reactions were reported in 22 percent of patients treated with the triplet therapy and in 15 percent of patients in the control arm.
+Serious adverse events (AEs) were reported in 22 percent of patients treated with the triplet therapy and in 15 percent of patients in the control arm.
 AEs led to treatment discontinuation of any drug in 5 percent of patients in the elotuzumab arm and 1.8 percent in the pomalidomide-dexamethasone arm.

-Elotuzumab, an anti-SLAMF7 antibody, was previously approved in combination with lenalidomide and dexamethasone for the treatment of patients with myeloma who have received one to three prior therapies.
+Elotuzumab, an anti-SLAMF7 antibody, was previously approved in combination with lenalidomide and dexamethasone for the treatment of patients with MM who have received one to three prior therapies.

 Source: Bristol-Myers Squibb press release, November 6, 2018; FDA approval letter, November 6, 2018.